Budget and Financial Reports

 Operating Budget

-The operating budget covers the daily or monthly expenses that keep the community functioning: everything from curbside collection and road maintenance to public transit and water.
+The operating budget covers the daily or monthly expenses that keep the community functioning - everything from curbside collection and road maintenance to public transit and water.

 Capital Budget

 This portion of the budget is put towards bigger investments like buildings, equipment, roads, underground systems and other important infrastructure.
-This includes maintaining, rehabilitating and improving existing infrastructure and equipment.
+This includes acquiring, maintaining, rehabilitating and improving existing infrastructure and equipment.

 Contact Us